Ali Larijani: Political career (1981–2026)

 In May 2021, Larijani declared his bid for the presidency in the 2021 Iranian presidential election.
 However, the vetting Guardian Council, in a decision that astounded both the conservatives and reformists, disqualified him from running.
-Considering Larijani's long career as an Islamic Republic insider who has been part of the top echelons of power since the 1979 revolution, his disqualification was a possibility even his staunch detractors couldn't envision.
-The Guardian Council did not announce the reason for barring him.
+Considering Larijani's long career as an Islamic Republic insider who has been part of the top echelons of power since the 1979 revolution, his disqualification was a possibility even his staunch detractors could not envision.

-In May 2024, Larijani submitted his application for his candidacy for the president in the 2024 Iranian presidential election.
+In May 2024, Larijani submitted his application for his candidacy for the president in the 2024 Iranian presidential election, but was again rejected by the Guardian Council.

-In March 2025, US President Donald Trump sent a letter to Iran seeking to reopen nuclear weapons negotiations.
+In March 2025, U.S. president Donald Trump sent a letter to Iran seeking to reopen nuclear weapons negotiations.
 Ayatollah Ali Khamenei later said, "Some bullying governments insist on negotiations not to resolve issues but to impose their own expectations," which was seen as in response to the letter.
 Following this, in late March 2025, Larijani said Iran would have no choice but to develop nuclear weapons if attacked by the United States, Israel or its allies.